 Web Plate: The vertical plate connecting the upper and lower flanges or cover plates of a girder.

-Wheelbase: Distance from center-to-center of outermost wheels.
+Wheelbase: Distance from centre-to-centre of outermost wheels.

-Wheel Load: The load without impact on any wheel with the trolley and lifted load (rated capacity) positioned on the bridge to drive maximum loading.
+Wheel Load: The load without impact on any wheel with the trolley and lifted the load (rated capacity) positioned on the bridge to drive maximum loading.